From the Ground to the Cloud: Day 5

 In the final workshop, the UNICEF team took us through a process to develop three ideas for technology to solve some of the challenges we had seen – focusing on how these would help the individuals we’d met during the week.

 We also looked at how a skills-based volunteering program for Arm people could work, building on our experiences from this week.
 This could encompass both volunteering with skills-matching, to address a specific technical capability need on a project, and simple volunteering to help bring together innovators beyond Arm, to enable broader programmes through our global network of partner relationships.
-These themes will be worked up further over the next couple of months as the Sustainability team take the Arm/UNICEF relationship forward.
+These themes will be worked up further over the next couple of months as we take the Arm/UNICEF relationship forward.
 Watch this space!

 Overall, the week was a great demonstration of how globally sourced, locally implemented innovation partnerships can deliver social impact at scale, made possible by organisations like UNICEF who have the infrastructure and government relationships already in place to deliver programmes on the ground.
 And Arm technology has an important role to play.